-The Group made additional investments in equity instruments amounting to ₱99.0 million and ₱93.5 million in 2020 and 2019, respectively.
-The Group also disposed investments amounting to ₱21.1 million and ₱56.9 million in 2020 and 2019, respectively.
+In 2020, the Group made additional investments in equity instruments amounting to ₱99.0 million and disposed investments amounting to ₱21.1 million.
 No gain or loss was recognized from the disposal.
+There were no additional investment and disposal made in 2021.

-Movements in the reserves for financial assets at FVOCI as of December 31, 2020 and 2019 are as follows:
+Movements in the reserves for financial assets at FVOCI as of December 31, 2021 and 2020 are as follows: